gergelyorosz/GhostSocialCasper/README.md

 # Social Sidebar Casper Theme

-An extension to the original [Casper theme](https://github.com/TryGhost/Casper) for the [Ghost](https://ghost.org/) blog engine.
-This theme:
+An theme for the [Ghost](https://ghost.org/) blog engine.
+This theme extends the extends the default [Casper theme](https://github.com/TryGhost/Casper) and adds:
-- Adds a **sidebar** for desktop size screens
+- A **sidebar** for desktop size screens
-- Automatically adds **social icons** to the navigation links (does this for all well known sites in the Navigation list like GitHub, Linkedin.
+- **Social icons** to the navigation links (does this for all well known sites in the Navigation list like GitHub, Linkedin.
 Twitter etc)
-- **Mobile optimized** meaning the sidebar is only shown on desktop resolutions, on mobile the original navigation menu with social icons is displayed
+- Is **mobile optimized** meaning the sidebar is only shown on desktop resolutions, on mobile the original navigation menu with social icons is displayed

 ![screenshot of the Social Casper Theme](https://raw.githubusercontent.com/gergelyorosz/GhostSocialCasper/master/github-images/theme-on-multiple-screens.png)